catmus-guidelines/catmus-guidelines.github.io/data/guidelines/en/index.md

 This site presents the standards commonly built by the CATMuS community (for *Consistent Approaches to Transcribing ManuScripts*).
-It lists a number of recommendations concerning the transcription of medieval documents and does not not concerned with earlier phases (segmentation into zones or lines[^1]) or later phases (standardization of text, development of abbreviations[^2]).
+It lists a number of recommendations concerning the transcription of medieval documents and does not not concerned with earlier phases (segmentation into zones or lines[^1]) or later phases (text normalization, development of abbreviations[^2]).

 ### Site structure